paneldata/soep-core/ddionrails/topics/fn.md

 - {vkont}: personal contact to deceased in last year
 - {vleb01}: domestic environment of deceased in last year alive
 - {vleb03}: focus of deceased person's life
-- {vlid}: person died was SOEP attendant
+- {vlid}: person died was soep attendant

 ## transfers and support [tas]

 ### regular gifts from friends / relatives from the frg [rgw]

-- {hld0006}: Presents Received From The FRG
+- {hld0006}: presents received from the frg
-- {hld0007}: Value Of Presents From The FRG Per Year
+- {hld0007}: value of presents from the frg per year
-- {hld0008}: Value Of Presents From The FRG , unknown
+- {hld0008}: value of presents from the frg , unknown

 ### financial support to persons [fsp]

 #### foreign-born respondents only [fbr]

-- {pcd0013}: Amount Sent To Native Country Prev Yr
+- {pcd0013}: amount sent to native country prev yr
-- {pcd0014}: Amount Of Money Given Family Prev Yr
+- {pcd0014}: amount of money given family prev yr
-- {pcd0015}: Amount Of Money Towards Savings Prev Yr
+- {pcd0015}: amount of money towards savings prev yr
-- {pcd0016}: Amount Of Money Given To Others Prev Yr
+- {pcd0016}: amount of money given to others prev yr
-- {pcd0017}: Amount To German Relatives Not In HH
+- {pcd0017}: amount to german relatives not in hh
-- {pld0120}: Sent Money To Native Country Prev Yr
+- {pld0120}: sent money to native country prev yr
-- {pld0121}: Amount Sent To Native Country Prev Yr
+- {pld0121}: amount sent to native country prev yr
-- {pld0122}: Amount Of Money Given Family Prev Yr
+- {pld0122}: amount of money given family prev yr
-- {pld0123}: Amount Of Money Towards Savings Prev Yr
+- {pld0123}: amount of money towards savings prev yr
-- {pld0124}: Amount Of Money Given To Others Prev Yr
+- {pld0124}: amount of money given to others prev yr
-- {pld0125}: German Relatives Not In HH
+- {pld0125}: german relatives not in hh
-- {pld0126}: Payments To German Relatives Not In HH
+- {pld0126}: payments to german relatives not in hh
-- {pld0127}: Amount To German Relatives Not In HH
+- {pld0127}: amount to german relatives not in hh
-- {pld0128}: Financial Transfers To Relatives
+- {pld0128}: financial transfers to relatives

 #### in general [ing]